jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 [Lambda Throttling](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-troubleshoot-throttling/)

+#### Handling
-> Note: To work around burst concurrency limits, you can configure provisioned concurrency.
+- To work around burst concurrency limits, you can configure provisioned concurrency.
-> Note that the burst concurrency quota is not per-function; it applies to all your functions in the Region.
+- Note that the burst concurrency quota is not per-function; it applies to all your functions in the Region.
+- Use exponential backoff in your application code

 ### Concurrency